John H. McGee: Background

-John McGee attended US Military Academy at West Point, New York in 1927 graduating in class of 1931.
+John McGee attended US Military Academy at West Point, New York in 1927, graduating in the class of 1931.

 Philippine Scouts

-In 1940 he reported to Petitt Barracks in Zamboanga in southern Philippines and was assigned to command Company C, 43rd Infantry of the Philippine Scout, composed of Moros.
+In 1940 he reported to Petitt Barracks in Zamboanga in southern Philippines, and was assigned to command Company C, 43rd Infantry of the Philippine Scout, composed of Moros.

 His experience in training, operating, and commanding indigenous soldiers made the best to command training center for this purpose.
-He was appointed to command the Zamboanga Training Center setup in Calarian, Zamboanga in August 1941.
+He was appointed to command the Zamboanga Training Center setup in barrio Calarian, Zamboanga in August 1941.

 World War II

-In December 1941, on orders of BG William Sharp, he was transferred to Bukidnon to command a battalion of Philippine Army.
-His battalion was assigned to guard Del Monte Field in Tankulan, Bukidnon still Mindanao.
+In December 1941, on orders of BG William Sharp, he was transferred northeast to Bukidnon to command a battalion of Philippine Army.
+His battalion was assigned to guard Del Monte Field in Tankulan, Bukidnon.

 Digos Sub-Sector

 In January 1942, his battalion was placed under 101st Infantry a component of 101st Infantry Division.
-Transferred to Davao SubSector in Digos where he became executive officer to Lieutenant Colonel Howard Perry and later commanded the 101st Infantry Regiment.
-He fought Muira detachment in February until he was replaced by Lieutenant Colonel Reed Graves commander of 101st Field Artillery Regiment.
+Transferred to Davao Subsector in Digos where he became executive officer to Lieutenant Colonel Howard Perry and later commanded the 101st Infantry Regiment.
+He fought the Miura Detachment in February until he was replaced by Lieutenant Colonel Reed Graves commander of 101st Field Artillery Regiment.

 Surrender

 In May 1942, he obeyed General Sharp's order to surrender to the Japanese.
 He and his units surrendered and became prisoner of war on May 10, 1942.
-He and other American soldiers was reincarcerated in Camp Casisang, Malaybalay, Bukidnon.
+He and other American soldiers was reincarcerated in Camp Kasisang, Malaybalay, Bukidnon.

 Escaped

-Some American officers including him were transferred to Davao Penal Colony and he was to be transferred to Japan in June 1944 but he escaped.
-He was rescued by Filipino fishermen and turned him over to Captain Claro Laureta the guerilla commander of Davao.
-Who arranged them to move to Zamboanga to meet Colonel Wendell Fertig commander of guerillas in Mindanao.
+Some American officers including McGee were transferred to Davao Penal Colony, and he was scheduled for transfer to Japan in June 1944 but he escaped.
+He was rescued by Filipino fishermen and turned over to Captain Claro Laureta, the guerrilla commander of Davao.
+Laureta arranged for them to move to Zamboanga to meet Colonel Wendell Fertig, another commander of guerrilleros in Mindanao.

-He was evacuated along 81 other POW escapees to Australia by US Navy Submarine, USS Narwal (SS-167) in September 1944.
+He was evacuated along 81 other POW escapees to Australia by United States Navy Submarine, USS Narwal (SS-167) in September 1944.
 He was sent home by SWPAC Headquarters to recuperate while attended the Command and General Staff College at Fort Leavenworth, Kansas.
 He was reassigned to command 169th Infantry Regiment a component of 43rd US Infantry Division who was to invade Japan in 1945.
-The invasion was cancelled due to the dropping of the Atomic bombs that capitulated Japan into unconditional surrender.
+The invasion was cancelled due to the dropping of the atomic bombs that forced the Empire of Japan into unconditional surrender.

 Post World War II

 He was deployed in Japan for occupational duty for a period but was transferred back to United States.
-43rd Infantry Division was inactivated in Camp Stoneman, California after its returned to United States.
-He was assigned to training duty capitalizing his experiences during World War II in the Philippines.
-He was Reserve Officer Training Corps (ROTC) instructor at the University of Illinois from (1946 - 1949).
+43rd Infantry Division was deactivated in Camp Stoneman in Pittsburg, California, after its return to United States.
+He was assigned to training duty capitalizing his experiences during World War II in the Philippines and was Reserve Officer Training Corps (ROTC) instructor at the University of Illinois from 1946 to 1949.
 He was appointed to command 8th Infantry Regiment under the reactivated 4th Infantry Division (Training) at Ford Ord, California (1949 - 1950).